netlify/markdown-to-sanity/bin/blogs/2015-10-31-control-your-post-processing.md

 styleoverrides: /blog.css
 title: Control Your Post Processing
 tags:
-  - netlify
-  - news
+  - Netlify
-  - features
+  - News
-  - post-processing
+  - Features
-image: /img/blog/magnum-dean.jpg
+image: /v3/img/blog/magnum-dean.jpg
 description: >-
   Now Netlify gives you detailed control over the post processing we do to your sites.